freakydna/vessel/README.md

 The Arduino IDE can be used to reflash Vessel via the onboard USB-C port.
 You should select the right port in the Tools menu before uploading (Vessel will show as an Arduino Due, native port).
-You will also need the "MIDI Library" (by Francois Best) installed, and the "USB-MIDI" library, via Tools/Manage Libraries, and support for SAM boards installed (Tools/Board Manager).
+You will also need the "MIDI Library" (by Francois Best) installed, and the "USB-MIDI" library (by lathoub), via Tools/Manage Libraries, and support for SAM boards installed (Tools/Board Manager).

-NOTE: you will need to add the following to to WInterrupts.c:

-    void PIOC_Handler (void) __attribute__ ((weak));

-On Linux, WInterrupts.c can be located with:

-    $ find .arduino15/ -name WInterrupts.c | grep sam
-    .arduino15/packages/arduino/hardware/sam/1.6.12/cores/arduino/WInterrupts.c

-If you will upgrade the IDE you will have to make these changes again.

 Vesselmon